-Partially downloaded file created by Microsoft Internet Explorer 9 (IE9); saves the contents of a file as it is being downloaded; marks the download as incomplete and enables downloads to be resumed.
+A PARTIAL file is a partially downloaded file created by Microsoft Internet Explorer 9 (IE9) or later.
+It saves the contents of a file as it is being downloaded.
+PARTIAL files mark the download as incomplete and enable downloads to be resumed.

 You can resume partial downloads by double-clicking the PARTIAL file.
 When opened, IE displays the View Downloads window, which shows the list of complete and incomplete downloads.
-From this window, you can click thebutton to resume the download.
+From this window, you can click the Resume button to resume the download.